From R & R to R & E

 Routines develop self-discipline and responsibility – When a child develops positive routines and is able to adhere to them, they are developing self-discipline and responsibility.
 A great place to start is around their bedtime routine.

 Routines build confidence and independence – The development of even a simple plan, that is then followed regularly becomes a point of pride and positive recognition.

 The combination of a parent’s vision and expectations can have a huge impact upon a child’s future achievements.
 Whether they successfully commit to twenty minutes of reading each night or are accepted into a competitive four-year college program, the expectation set by a parent is critical to providing that goal-oriented vision.
 Expectations serve to give a child a target or goal, which is especially helpful when they are not able to conjure this up for themselves.
 Sharing an expectation sets a bar, while alerting your child that you care and are very much aware of their actions.

 So re-establish those school year routines.
 Help your child create a daily schedule that will aid them with their responsibilities as a student.
 And be sure to make your expectations plain and clear.
 Help them to see the possibilities of their future by sharing your hopes.

 Feel free to reach me at email@example.com

-Quick bio – BA from Cornell University in the History of Art; MEd from Castleton State College in Curriculum and Instruction; graduate certificate in Educational Technology Integration from Penn State; taught 4th-8th grades for 12 years; technology administrator for 4 years; served on the state of Vermont math committee that wrote the grade-level expectations and was a member of the committee that created the NECAPs; husband to Pam; father to Chris and Megan; father-in-law to Rachel; grandfather to Jayden; loves being at Central!
+Quick bio – BA from Cornell University in the History of Art; MEd from Castleton State College in Curriculum and Instruction; CAGS in Educational Technology Integration from Penn State; recently completed the Waddington Leadership Initiative through the Center for Creative Leadership; taught 4th-8th grades for 12 years; technology administrator for 4 years; served on the state of Vermont math committee that wrote the grade-level expectations and was a member of the committee that created the NECAPs; husband to Pam; father to Chris and Megan; father-in-law to Rachel; grandfather to Jayden and Ava; loves being at Central!